VincenzoRocchi/reminder_backend/README.md

 ## Deployment Architecture

-The Reminder App is designed to be deployed as a centralized service that can manage multiple businesses and their users.
+The Reminder App is designed to be deployed as a centralized service that can manage multiple businesses and their clients.
 The deployment architecture includes:

 - **App Server**: AWS EC2 or ECS for hosting the FastAPI application
 - **Database**: AWS RDS MySQL for data persistence